RowanG1/RowanG1.github.io/_posts/2020-02-16-vr-oculus-quest-experience.md

 ![alt text](https://github.com/RowanG1/RowanG1.github.io/blob/master/images/roll-coaster-1.jpg?raw=true)

-Next up was a fishing simulator called *Bait*, which could be a training device for newcomers to fishing.
-The graphics are intermediate complexity, with subtle changes in the environment such as flapping sea-gulls, and gently moving waters.
+Next up was a fishing game called *Bait*, which also seemed like a semi-simulator.
+The graphics are intermediate complexity, with subtle changes in the environment during play such as flapping sea-gulls, and gently moving waters.
 The challenges were well-paced, and tied with relatable stories by way of interactions with virtual people.
-It was a little frustrating to get the knack of the controls, but appealing enough to hold my attention, and the initial low fish catch reminded me of harbour fishing as a child.
-In time, the casting, hooking, and reeling in became a breeze: if I did play the game in future, the appeal would be the sense of relaxation rather than the art of catching fish.
+It was a little tricky to get the knack of the controls, and the initial low fish catch reminded me of harbour fishing as a child.
+In time the casting, hooking, and reeling in became a breeze.
+If I did play the game in future, the appeal would be the sense of relaxation rather than the mechanics of catching fish.
+But if Uber Eats delivered fish and chips after nailing a challenge, I'd cast away!

 ![alt text](https://github.com/RowanG1/RowanG1.github.io/blob/master/images/bait-1.jpg?raw=true)